Michael Weiss (pianist): Critical response

 Writing about Weiss's album Soul Journey in All About Jazz, Dan McClenaghan said, "It's the songs, though, that star on Soul Journey.
 And though Weiss doesn't call attention to himself as an instrumentalist, additional listens reveal a richness to his own solos, a smooth and understated eloquence."

 Reviewing Soul Journey for All About Jazz, Chris Hovan said, "What will come as a revelation is the transformation that the pieces have made now that they’ve been fleshed out even further by Weiss for this larger ensemble."

-Writing for Jazz Review of a performance by Johnny Griffin, in which Weiss played panio, Ben Ratliff said, "With the band playing beautifully behind him, he played a set like many he has played before, ...
+Writing for Jazz Review of a performance by Johnny Griffin, in which Weiss played piano, Ben Ratliff said, "With the band playing beautifully behind him, he played a set like many he has played before, ...
 The set had tentative moments, but he ended fully on his feet, and it was as good a demonstration of blues phrasing as can be heard in jazz."

 Writing a review of the album Power Station for Jazz Times, Sid Gribetz said, "Weiss is an excellent pianist who plays bebop and hard-bop lines with elegance and precision.
 He has a deft touch and swinging rhythmic sense, with the right dollop of funk and soul."
 Gribetz went on to mention Weiss's long association with Johnny Griffin.